GoogleCloudPlatform/python-docs-samples/vision/cloud-client/detect/README.rst

                             Detects handwritten characters in the file located in Google Cloud Storage.
 Args: uri: The path to the file in Google Cloud Storage (gs://...)
+        doc-features        Detects document features in a PDF/TIFF/GIF file.
+                            While your PDF file may have several pages, this API can process up to 5 pages only.
+Args: path: The path to the local file.
+        doc-features-uri    Detects document features in a PDF/TIFF/GIF file.
+                            While your PDF file may have several pages, this API can process up to 5 pages only.
+Args: uri: The path to the file in Google Cloud Storage (gs://...)

     optional arguments:
       -h, --help            show this help message and exit